domdavis/go-get-better/README.md

 ## Generator Template

-Some template code to help with some of the boilerplate for later exercises.
+Template code to help with the boilerplate for later exercises.